vdbg/wyze-cli/README.md

 # Wyze-CLI

-Connand-line app to easily manage some models of Wyze cameras (not all of them work).
+Connand-line app to easily manage some models of Wyze cameras.
+Note: not all Wyze cameras support all actions.

-My scenarios are turning on/off motion detection based on [geofencing](https://owntracks.org/) and restarting my cameras once a day.
-Before, I was using IFTTT for that scenarios until
+My scenarios are turning on/off motion detection based on [geofencing](https://owntracks.org/), and restarting my cameras once a day.

+I was using IFTTT to do that until
 [they got greedy](https://www.reddit.com/r/ifttt/comments/18p7pxa/webhooks_suddenly_stopped_working_requires_pro/).

 ## Examples